 Early Arrival (Before 8:00AM) If it is necessary on any day to arrive earlier than 8:00AM, Dropin Morning Extended Care is available between 7-8AM in the main building.
-Drop-ins, without reservation, are always accepted and are billed at the rate of 10 cents per minute.
+Drop-ins, without reservation, are accepted but advance notice is appreciated to ensure we are properly staffed.
+Moring ED is billed at the rate of 10 cents per minute.
 However, if at any time in the school year you find that you need Extended Care regularly, please contact the Business Office to obtain Extended Day plan information.
+ED plans begin in September.

-Tardiness (After 8:15AM) Students in the Main Building are to be signed-in using the regular procedure and then escorted directly to their classroom.
+Tardiness (After 8:15AM) Ring door bell at this time Students in the Main Building are to be signed-in using the regular procedure and then escorted directly to their classroom.
 Students in "The Suite" #150 are to enter directly into the suite.